findcongwang/stockdata_capstone/README.md

 (A sqlite database is used for ease of demonstration, a postgres database with corresponding Airflow connectors would be used in production.)

 The model was chosen to reflect the nature of the data.
 I.e. factual occurances for historical prices and financial reports, and additional dimensions of derived data.
 For example, a star-schema is used for financial reports per company, per quarter.
-Models like universe is added to contain the size of the query space for the ETL job and limit data to the tickers that the user has an interest in analysis or backtest.

 As the primiary use here is analysis and backtesting (as opposed to live-trading, which would require real-time quotes), a daily update of the pricing data and monthly update of the financial reporting data would suffice to for the use cases.